-With the ongoing threat posed by California wildfires, be sure you have made a plan should you find yourself in your apartment community if a fire strikes in your area.
-Make sure you know where the fire alarms, smoke detectors, hoses, and escape routes are.
+With the ongoing threat posed by California wildfires, be sure you have made a plan should a fire strike in your area.
+Make sure you know where the fire alarms, smoke detectors, hoses, and escape routes are in your apartment community.
 Typically, the escape plans are posted in the stairwells and/or near the elevators.

 On a higher floor?
 Where are the stairs and if they are blocked by fire or smoke, do you have an alternate exit strategy?
 Count the number of doors between your apartment and the nearest exit, and memorize the number in case you have to evacuate in the dark.